 Unlike in the two earlier censuses, the householders themselves filled out these returns, rather than government enumerators.
 The information supplied was:

-Only one set of original returns survived 1922, that for the parish of Killeshandra in Co.
+Only one set of original returns survived 1922, that for the parish of Killeshandara in Co.
 Cavan.
 There are, however, a number of transcripts of the original returns.
 The 1841 census was the earliest to be of use when state Old Age Pensions were introduced in the early twentieth century, and copies of the household returns from 1841 and 1851 were sometimes used as proof of age.
-The forms detailing the results of searches in the original returns to establish age have survived and are found in NAI for areas in the Republic, and in proni for areas now in its jurisdiction.
-Copies of the Northern Ireland returns are also available at the LDS Library.
-County-by-county indexes to the areas covered, giving the names of the individuals concerned, are found on open shelves in the NAI reading room.
+The forms detailing the results of searches in the original returns to establish age have survived and are found in NAI for areas in The Republic of Ireland, and PRONI for areas now in its jurisdiction.
+The contents of the PRONI copy were published in Josephine Masterson's Ireland 1841/1851 Census Abstracts (Northern Ireland) (Baltimore, GPC 2010).
+Copies of the Northern Ireland search forms are also available at the LDS Library.

 This recorded the following: